lucharo/youtube-ai-summaries/README.md

-# YouTube Summaries
+# YouTube AI Summaries

-YouTube Summaries is a tool that uses OpenAI's Whisper and GPT summarization algorithms to create concise summaries of YouTube videos.
-This tool is built using Python 3.10 and Streamlit, and it requires an OpenAI API key and the youtube_dl and streamlit libraries to run.
+YouTube AI Summaries is a tool that uses OpenAI's Whisper and GPT summarization algorithms to create concise summaries of YouTube videos.
+This tool is built using Streamlit and it requires an OpenAI API key to run.

 ## Installation

-To use YouTube Summaries, you must first install Python 3.10 on your system.
-You can download Python from the official website: <https://www.python.org/downloads/>

-Once you have Python installed, you can install the required packages using pip:

 ```sh
 pip install openai yt-dlp streamlit